 CONCORD, NH – The New Hampshire Retirement System (NHRS, the retirement system) has again been recognized by the Government Finance Officers Association of the United States and Canada (GFOA) for its annual financial reports.

-NHRS is currently compiling financial reports on the fiscal year that ended June 30, 2019.
-Those reports will be available at the end of this year.
+NHRS is currently compiling financial reports on the fiscal year that ended June 30, 2020.
+Those reports will be available in mid-December

 # # #